 The only information that can be withheld (severed) from a record is information that meets the requirements for exemptions to disclosure.
 There are mandatory exemptions and discretionary exemptions.
-A mandatory exemption is one that if all of the requirements are met, the public body must withhold the information.
-A discretionary exemption is one where if all of the requirements are met, the public body may or may not withhold the information.
-The public body should consider such things as the age of the record, the public interest in disclosure, the benefits of disclosure generally and past practice to decide whether a discretionary exemption should be applied.
+A mandatory exemption is one that if all of the requirements are met, the university must withhold the information.
+A discretionary exemption is one where if all of the requirements are met, the university may or may not withhold the information.
+The university should consider such things as the age of the record, the public interest in disclosure, the benefits of disclosure generally and past practice to decide whether a discretionary exemption should be applied.